Upgrade Your Oral Health - HSA/FSA Eligible

 Consistency in Cleaning

 Advanced systems aim to provide more consistent cleaning results, which could be particularly beneficial for preventing the bacterial infections that fuel joint inflammation.
-Traditional brushes can miss significant plaque even with proper technique, making consistent care especially important for arthritis patients.
+Traditional brushes can miss significant plaque even with proper technique, making consistent care especially important for patients with arthritis.

 The Prevention Imperative

-Closer attention to oral health in all patients will improve quality of life and address what is now recognized as an important rheumatoid arthritis comorbidity.
-For those at risk of arthritis or already diagnosed, optimal oral care isn't just about protecting your teeth.
+Closer attention to oral health for all patients will improve quality of life and address what is now recognized as an important comorbidity of rheumatoid arthritis.
+For those at risk of arthritis or already diagnosed with it, optimal oral care isn't just about protecting your teeth.
 It's about potentially helping to manage systemic inflammation.

 As our understanding of the oral-systemic connection advances, innovative oral care technologies are being developed and studied to address the real challenges faced by patients with chronic conditions like arthritis.
-The goal is making effective oral health care more accessible when traditional methods become difficult due to joint limitations.
+The goal is to make effective oral health care more accessible when traditional methods become difficult due to joint limitations.

-Your mouth truly is the gateway to your health, and emerging technologies may provide new keys to help manage the cycle of inflammation that connects your gums to your joints.
+Your mouth truly is the gateway to your health, and emerging technologies may offer new keys to managing the cycle of inflammation that links your gums to your joints.

 Feno Founders Edition Bundle